mighty-gerbils/gerbil/doc/reference/protobuf.md

 ```
 :::

-Write sthe varint-delimited binary representation of an object to a bio
+Writes the varint-delimited binary representation of an object to a bio
 output buffer.

 ### bio-read-delimited